 Restoring European woodland means looking far into the future

 The woods near Venlo are gradually getting a makeover.
-They have long been monocultures of fir trees intended for timber production and you can still see in some places that the trees were planted in rows.
+They have long been monocultures of pine trees intended for timber production and you can still see in some places that the trees were planted in rows.
 The substrate is acidic and low in nutrients.
-‘These trees are also susceptible to extreme weather events such as drought, wildfires and storms.
-That makes the woods vulnerable to climate change,’ explains Sara Filipek of Wageningen Environmental Research.
+‘These trees are also susceptible to extreme weather events such drought, which become a bigger and bigger issue.’ explains Sara Filipek of Wageningen Environmental Research.
 ‘Nitrogen deposition is making the soil even more acidic.
 And minerals are leaching out as a result, which is having a dramatic impact on soil life.
 The soil is the cornerstone of the ecosystem.’

 Bark beetles and forest fires

-The woods near Venlo is one of the demonstration sites of SUPERB, an international research project that is coordinated in part by Wageningen scientists.
+The woods near Venlo is one of the demonstration sites of SUPERB, a European research project that is co-ordinated in part by Wageningen scientists.
 The aim is to restore thousands of hectares of forest across Europe by linking science and practice.
 The project received funding of 20 million euros from the Horizon 2020 programme plus contributions from dozens of partner organizations.

 Droughts, fires and storms are increasingly becoming a problem.
 Foto: WUR.

-“Every wood is different and yet they all face the same challenges”
+“Every wood is different and yet they all face similar challenges”

 European cooperation